 - Global Foundries (USA), Skywater (USA), both for specialty chips

 Note: Of course there are many smaller foundries all over, but generally a large manufacturer would avoid to get the components for a specific item from a slew of different smaller companies.
 Note also that world leader TSMC also operates semiconductor foundries in China, producing standard chips.
 And also note that China is on a great drive to expand local semiconductor manufacturing for standard and high-tech chips.

 A complete list of List of Semiconductor fabrication plants is shown in Wikipedia.
 Toggle the list for Production Capacity (size).
 Also toggle it for Process Technology (sophistication) to see who manufactures the newest/ fastest/ smallest high-end chips (indicated by 3nm or 5nm), that is by the way TSMC in Taiwan, possibly by order and design of Apple.

 We've already seen the dependence of all modern products and manufacturing on these semiconductors.
-The concentration of the bulk of manufacturing in an area where one single country, China, is showing increasing influence, to the degree of threats and even military grandstanding, should be seen as a geopolitical risk.
+The concentration of the bulk of manufacturing in an area where one single country, China, is showing increasing influence, to the degree of threats and even military grandstanding, should be seen as a global geopolitical socio-economic risk.

 Whatever the few pennies it costs more, these semiconductors should also be made on grand scale in other areas.

 In cases of crises or conflicts, the obvious aim is to secure needed strategic materials.
 These used to be oil, steel, coal, food, but also important manufacturing.
 While the fundamentals of strategic materials remain, the content changes, and now includes rare metals, water and... semiconductor manufacturing.